Breathing new life into the castle ruins

 The Walserherbst festival

 The Walserherbst festival is an eagerly anticipated regional event.
-The festival takes place every two years from the end of August to mid-September.
+The festival takes place every year from the end of August to mid-September.
 Thanks to the Blumenegg culture pavilion, the festival now has a new and special venue.
-The next Walserherbst festival will take place from 20 August to 12.
-September 2021.
+The next Walserherbst festival will take place in August 2023.

 The Blumenegg culture pavilion is open from May to October.